Academics Overview

 Some assignments also receive a Habit of Accountability score in addition to an EKS score.
 This score only reflects whether the assignment was turned in on time and completed fully.
 These scores can not be made up.

-Sample Mastery Rubric:
+Sample Mastery Rubric

-Mastery Description
+| Mastery Description | |||

-Evidence demonstrates basic understanding.
-No major errors or omissions in regards to simple details, but limited understanding of more complex ideas / details.
+| Evidence demonstrates mastery and goes beyond what was taught in class through in-depth inferences and applications. | Evidence demonstrates understanding of both simple and complex ideas. | Evidence demonstrates basic understanding.
+No major errors or omissions in regards to simple details, but limited understanding of more complex ideas / details. | Evidence demonstrates partial understanding or partial knowledge of simple details. |

-Sample Parent/Student View of Grades:
+Sample Parent/Student View of Grades

 The overall score at the top is calculated by proportionally averaging the course category scores (EKS's, Habit of Accountability and others).
 Each category contributes to the final grade differently according to its weight.